Seahorses and Seadragons

 “You would never think of them as predators, but they are one of the most efficient in the sea.
 With their slow-moving, camouflaged bodies they lie in wait for the small crustaceans they hunt. ”

-Mark Schick, Director of Exhibit Development
+Mark Schick, Senior Director of Animal Operations and Habitats

 Potbelly Seahorse